Grades & Records

 *Developmental Studies Only: Receiving a "Q" can only occur once per developmental class.
 If the student fails to retake the class the following semester, the "Q" remains on the transcript and is treated as a "W" for state reporting purposes and Financial Aid.
 If a student is awarded a "Q", he/she must repeat the same course the next long semester or retake and pass a TSI assessment before the next long semester begins.
 The repeated class will receive the grade earned, but the "Q" from the previous semester will not be amended.
 Students who are TSI deficient in two or more areas may not skip a semester if a grade of "Q" is attributed.
 If a students who received a "Q" decides to retest rather than take the course again, the existing TSI policy in regards to retesting will hold true.
 His/Her "Q" from the previous semester will remain on his/her transcript.
 In the case where a student has been given an "I", after the 6 week completion period the "I" may be changed to an "F" or "Q" if the student meets the criteria.

 Grade reports are no longer mailed to students.
 Semester grades are available to students through the college's online services.
 Mid-semester deficiency grades of "D" or "F" are filed by instructor for semester length classes.
 These grades are assigned to the students and are also available online, but they do not become a part of the student's permanent record.
 Students may obtain specific information about mid-semester grades on an individual basis from their instructors.

-To be considered as a candidate for a degree or certificate, the student must submit a formal application for graduation.
+To be considered as a candidate for a degree or certificate, the student must submit a formal application for graduation (link above).
 It is the responsibility of the student to make certain that all requirements for graduation are completed.
 Graduation exercises are held twice a year at the end of the fall and spring semesters.
-Application for graduation is made in the Admissions/Records Office in the semester prior to anticipated graduation.
+Please apply to know what ceremony you will participate in.